 If you have any questions about your account, reach out to customer service by calling 1-800-840-6604.

-Boro is one of the few car loan options out there for college students looking to buy a car for the first time — especially if you aren’t a US citizen or permanent resident.
+Boro is one of the few auto loan options out there for college students looking to buy a car for the first time — especially if you aren’t a US citizen or permanent resident.
 You don’t need a cosigner to qualify and rates are competitive even compared to your standard car loan.
 Just make sure your dealer is in an eligible state before you apply.

 To learn about Boro and other loans it offers, read our overview of Boro loans.